 General Questions

-The Museum of Anthropology FREE to all ages and open Tuesday through Friday, 10am - 2pm and CLOSED Saturday through Monday.
+The Museum of Anthropology FREE to all ages and open Tuesday through Friday, 10am - 4pm and Saturday - Sunday, 12pm - 4pm.
+We are CLOSED on Monday.

-Visitation to the Museum’s off-display collections and American Archaeology Division collections located in storage at the Museum Support Center is available by APPOINTMENT ONLY, and can be accessed by both researchers and the public.
-Appointments must be made in advance.
+The Museum’s off-display collections and American Archaeology Division collections are located in storage at the Museum Support Center which is available by APPOINTMENT ONLY.
+Appointments must be made at least 2 weeks in advance.
 Email our MSC curator for scheduling: boldtj@missouri.edu.

-No. We are a completely separate museum, though for the past several years we have been delighted to be in the same building as MAA, and they will once again be across the hall from us in our new Ellis Library location.
-We were originally in Swallow Hall and they were originally in Pickard Hall.
-The university moved us into the same building in 2014 when the museums were both relocated to Mizzou North.
+No. We are a completely separate museum, though for the past several years we have been delighted to be in the same building as MAA.
+They are located directly across the hall from us in our new Ellis Library location.

 Yes.
 We encourage Museum visitors to take photos and share their experiences with others -- no flashes may be used and images may only be for private use.
 Photographs cannot be published, sold, reproduced, transferred, distributed or otherwise commercially exploited in any way.
 Videotaping with small, personal recording devices is also allowed for non-commercial use.
 See our filming request policies for professional filming.